The genuine Popup.exe file is a software component of Dell SAS RAID Storage Manager by Dell.

 Popup stands for Dell SAS RAID Storage Manager Popup Service

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the Popup.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as popup or Pcounter Popup (Windows) belongs to software Dell SAS RAID Storage Manager or MegaRAID Storage Manager or Pcounter by LSI (www.lsi.com) or A.N.D.
 Technologies (www.andtechnologies.com) or Totalidea Software New Zealand (www.totalidea.com).

-Description: Popup.exe is not essential for Windows and will often cause problems.
+Description: Popup.exe is not essential for the Windows OS and causes relatively few problems.
 The file Popup.exe is located in a subfolder of "C:\Program Files".

 Recommended: Identify Popup.exe related errors